mwillerich/passport/README.markdown

 ### ActiveRecord

-If you want to use this with ActiveRecord, you have to setup migrations.
+If you want to use this with ActiveRecord, setting up migrations is easy.
 Check out the [Rails 3 AuthlogicConnect example](http://github.com/viatropos/authlogic-connect-example) for an authlogic example with user/session/access_token migrations.
 The migrations table we have been using so far look like this:

     class CreateAccessTokens < ActiveRecord::Migration
       def self.up